-Rather than generating new content for students, instructors can focus on getting the most out of already assigned readings.
+Rather than generating new content for students, instructors can focus on getting the most out of assigned readings.
 Informal writing activities that ask students to begin with reflective observation can help them engage with readings more profoundly and construct a richer understanding of the texts.
-Carry out these activities in individual learning journals (like a shared Google Doc or CyBox note) or discussion posts and threaded conversation, see Discussions Strategies page.
+Carry out these activities in individual learning journals (like a shared MS OneDrive or CyBox note) or discussion posts and threaded conversation, see Discussions Strategies page.

 Developing useful prompts is critical.
-Prompts that ask students to reflect on their engagement with and perspectives towards a text can be particularly valuable.
+Prompts that ask students to reflect on their engagement and perspectives toward a text can be particularly valuable.
 These prompts ask students to contribute something unique and indicate that the instructor values their point of view and experience.
-Nicole Wallack (2009) identifies six categories of writing prompts that encourage students to engage readings more deeply:
+Nicole Wallack (2009) identifies six categories of writing prompts that encourage students to engage in readings more deeply:

-- Approaching first readings – describe own experience reading the text
+- Approaching first readings – describe your own experience reading the text

-- Confronting ambiguity in text – asks readers to think about contradictions, nuances
+- Confronting ambiguity in the text – asks readers to think about contradictions, nuances

 - Returning to the text – re-read the particular section and develop new insights